marckassay/PowerBolt/README.md

 # MK.PowerShell.4PS

-Created to streamline coding by primarily completing an objective of: from having a [PowerShell](https://github.com/PowerShell/PowerShell) idea that is published to the world in minutes without compromising quality of module
+Created to streamline coding by primarily completing an objective of, having a [PowerShell](https://github.com/PowerShell/PowerShell) idea that is published to the world in minutes without compromising quality of module

-You have a PowerShell idea, you may have gone thru the process of preparing this module idea to be available to the public.
+You have a PowerShell idea, you may have gone thru the process of preparing this idea into a module and to be available to the public.
 And in doing so you might of created tests, documentation and published it to a repository such as [PowerShell Gallery](https://www.powershellgallery.com/).
 Doing so can be cumbersome especially when completing other objectives.
-4PS attempts to curb this process for you.
+4PS attempts to remove this hinderance for you.

-Another objective of 4PS is to encourage publishing small (monad) scripts instead of a monolithic module in hopes to have it adapted in other modules.
+Another objective of 4PS is to encourage publishing small, monad (how apropos!) scripts instead of a monolithic module in hopes to have it adapted in other modules.
 Hence the rationale of 4PS is to have several script files (.ps1) and one root module (.psm1).
-Where as individual script files may be published along with being exported in the root module which can be published too.
+Where as individual script files can be published and can be exported when publishing the root module.

 ## 4PS 101